 Beacon-enabled VPANs use a slotted random channel access mechanism, with or without CSMA/CA, where the back off slots are aligned with the start of the beacon transmission.
 Each time a device wishes to transmit data frames during the CAP, it locates the boundary of the next back off slot and then waits for a random number of back off slots.
 If the optional collision avoidance mechanism is active, and the channel is busy, following this random back off the device waits for another random number of back off slots before trying to access the channel again.
 If the channel is idle or the optional carrier sense mechanism is not active, the device begins transmitting on the next available back off slot boundary.
 Acknowledgment and beacon frames are sent without using a random access mechanism (i.e., scheduled).

+RTS/CTS mechanism is used in addition, if configured.

 Comment 53